 A "Query Condition" is a condition set against the specific fields that are found in the payload.
-Since the fields are real-time present at the data stream, the notion of real-time schema becomes a valid concept.
+Since the fields are present in real-time in the data stream, the notion of real-time schema becomes a valid concept.
 The schema is derived from the data itself and thus not predetermined.